 1. Sometimes you feel they are a blessing in your life

 Extreme emotions define love-hate relationships.
 At times, you feel like the luckiest person in the whole world because of certain appealing qualities in them.
 You may love that your partner is dynamic, focused in life, always helpful, and makes you a priority.
 No matter how much you try, you find certain qualities in your partner irresistible.

 2. Sometimes you just can’t stand them

 A few traits are an absolute turn-off, and you cannot help loathing them.
 It could be their ego, short temper, or streaks of laziness.
 These habits or traits may not be deal-breakers but tend to cause friction and tension every now and then.
 At times like these, you will feel that you made a mistake by committing to your partner.

 3. You makeup-you break up again and again

 In a love-hate relationship, you love and hate each other with passion.
 When you both argue, it would be intense and can lead to name-calling and threats of breaking up.
 During such heated moments, you may find each other highly repulsive.
 You are filled with disgust by their proximity, which can lead to estrangement.

 4. You take the relationship as a challenge

 Initially, you may have been attracted to the positives in your partner (and still do).
-But when the negatives caught up, you were taken aback and wanted to end the relationship.
+But when the negatives caught up, you were hit by antipathy and wanted to end the relationship.
 However, the positives are too good to let go, or you have invested too much time and effort to walk away without trying one more time.
 So, you start maintaining the relationship as a prized possession, with the motive of winning them over.
 You may try to make them stay committed to you permanently or give in to your needs and desires.

 5. You have no idea where the relationship is heading